j-sieben/PIT/Doc/installing_pit.md

 - Client installation file, grants all necessary rights to a adifferent user to allow for centralized deployment of PIT for many schemas
 - APEX installation file, installs the APEX application to maintain PIT.
 This is recommended on development machines only, as all generated messages can be deployed by exporting them from the development server on production systems.

 As with any software that contains umlauts etc, it's advisable to store the files in UTF-8 encoding.
 This requires you to take care that this encoding does not get corrupt when editing the script files.
-But there's another thing to keep in mind: Before starting *SQL\*Plus* to install PIT, you need to make sure that your environment is set to UTF-8 as well.
+But there's another thing to keep in mind: Before starting *SQL\*Plus* to install `PIT`, you need to make sure that your environment is set to UTF-8 as well.
 This is achieved by setting environment variable  `NLS_LANG` to a value of `AMERICAN_AMERICA.AL32UTF8`.
 It doesn't matter really which language and territory you choose as long as you make sure that the last parameter is `AL32UTF8`.

-## PIT privileges
+## `PIT` privileges

 The script to install PIT requires administrative privileges, as it creates users shouldn't they already exist, grants system and object privileges and so forth.
 If your administrator needs to have an overview about the rights the PIT installation grants to the respective users, you will find them in file `set_grants.sql` in the installation folder plus in the modules folder for specific output modules.
-As an example, you will find a file named `user_grants.sql` in folder `modules/pit_file/scripts` which assigns execute rights on `utl_file` to the owner of PIT.
+As an example, you will find a file named `user_grants.sql` in folder `modules/pit_file/scripts` which assigns execute rights on `utl_file` to the owner of `PIT`.

+There were thoughts on providing a version of the `PIT` installation files that run under the privileges of the `PIT` owner.
+This is obviously possible only if all necessary database grants are present.
+I didn't examine this path until now.
+If somebody has done this, please let me know, I will then include a respective script.

-Additionally, in script `check_user_exists.sql` system privilege `quota unlimited on tablespace users` is granted to the PIT owner and PIT user.
+Additionally, in script `check_user_exists.sql` system privilege `quota unlimited on tablespace users` is granted to the `PIT` owner and `PIT` user.
 Adjust this if you need different settings here.

 Starting with Oracle version 12c, a new privilege `inherit privileges` must be obeyed.
-The installation script will grant `inherit any privilege` from SYS to the owner of PIT.
-This grant is revoked after installation to assure that no method of PIT abuses privileges if these methods are called by SYS.
+The installation script will grant `inherit any privilege` from `SYS` to the owner of `PIT`.
+This grant is revoked after installation to assure that no method of `PIT` abuses privileges if these methods are called by `SYS`.

-## Install PIT
+## Install `PIT`

 You may run the installation scripts directly from a command line or use the predefined batch scripts provided for Windows and Unix.
 The batch scripts set the environment accordingly and ask for the respective parameters interactively.